JervenBolleman/hashpan/README.md

 Execution Time
 ==============

-I am doing a brute forces attack, as a preimage attack on SHA-1 is well beyond the skills and access to computational resources of a typical working software engineer.

-On a MacBook Air Mid 2012 execution is on the order of 1.080 µs per credit card number, so my final run would be 22 to 23 hours on a single core, depending on how well my fan holds out, or 5 and 1/2 hours using all 4 functional units of my Macbook Air.
-Running this on a consumer graphics card would be a walk in the park, but I am a programmer not a gamer so I don't own such a rig.
+On a MacBook Air (Mid 2012, 1.8Ghz Core i5) 1017 of the 1022 cards were found
+in 5 hrs 28 mins 4.506 secs.
+For an average of about 270 ns/hash amortized
+over all functional units, or 3.704 MHz.
+That's two hashes per clock cycle on a Commodore 64.

+If we are restricted to one core the execution time would be about 1.080 µs per credit card number, so a single core run would take 22 to 23 hours.

 That is based on 73 IINs found in the hacker database, then searching all possible legitimate PANs for the IIN, which is one billion pans representing 9 digits of the PAN.
+At this rate each IIN takes about 4 and a half minutes to explore (across all 4 cores).

 Methodology
 ===========

+I am doing a brute forces attack, as a preimage attack on SHA-1 is well beyond the skills and access to computational resources of a typical working software engineer.

 I am making a few assumptions, first is that the same program that created the hacker known numbers is also the same input program that generated the hashes.